Grey stared at Lia with a slight look of confusion and even awe.

 A devilish grin formed on Grey's face.
 He now stared at Lia as if he had found the most valuable item in the world.

-He had already comprehended the Zenith Sword Art, which seemed to be a superior version of the Sword Art.
-Having reached comprehension-level mastery of it, he was now certain that no one on this entire planet could teach it better than him!
+He had already comprehended the Zenith Sword Art, which seemed to be a superior version of conventional sword arts.
+Having reached comprehension level mastery, he was certain that no one on this entire planet could teach it better than him.

 "Miss Lia, what evolutionary path do you follow, first of all?"
 Grey inquired.
-He had yet to see the flow of energy within her body and planned to do so while guiding her, but first he had to know which evolutionary path she followed.
+He had yet to see the flow of energy within her body and planned to do so while guiding her, but first, he needed to know which evolutionary path she followed.

 "I follow the Immortal evolutionary path.
-I'm currently at the Qi Gathering realm, the 1st realm of the evolutionary path," Lia replied patiently.
+I'm currently at the Qi Gathering realm, the first realm of the evolutionary path," Lia replied patiently.
 "Why do you ask, Instructor?"

-Hearing her inquiry, Grey replied with his own question.
+Hearing her question, Grey responded with his own.
 "How much do you know about sword energy?"

 "Sword energy… it's utilized by immortal cultivators and martial artists alike.
-It is your own energy transformed into lethal offensive energy, which one can materialize outside the body to fight," Lia thought for a moment and spoke.
+It is one's own energy transformed into lethal offensive energy, which can be materialized outside the body to fight," Lia thought for a moment before answering.

 "Precisely.
-Sword energy is utilized by martial artists and sword-immortal cultivators alike.
-But do you know how to give birth to sword energy?"
+Sword energy is utilized by martial artists and sword immortal cultivators alike.
+But do you know how sword energy is born?"

-"No," Lia said confusedly.
+"No," Lia replied in confusion.
 "But what does sword energy have to do with me?
-I believe only those at the master-level mastery of a sword technique can give birth to sword energy."
+I believe only those who reach mastery level in a sword technique can give birth to sword energy."

 "That's false," Grey said with a small smile.
 "You need sword energy to even reach basic mastery."